Skip to content

 • for Aboriginal and/or Torres Strait Islander peoples performing a cultural or ceremonial service to the University, for example Aboriginal and Torres Strait Islander guests invited to the University as cultural advisors or community speakers.

-The Gifts and Benefits Register is a central Information repository for the University to record Information on Gifts and Benefits accepted and given and is managed by the Chief Financial Officer.
+The Gifts and Benefits Register is a central repository for the University to record Reportable Gifts and Benefits accepted and given and is managed by the Chief Financial Officer.

-• the date the Gift or Benefit was received;
+• the date the Gift or Benefit was received or given;

 • the description of the Gift or Benefit;